hidyg/sae_finance/README.md

 This includes all four competing models. repr_nb.ipynb contains a notebook with an SAE example.

-The utils folder contains the bulk of the code for the neural representation retrieval:
+The utils folder contains the bulk of the code for the neural (+linear) representation retrieval:

 - data loaders
 - loss functions
 - models
 - sae class with train and test functionality
+- PLS / rolling analysis: linear tools

 The applications folder contains the code used in the applications sections of the paper.